ballerina-platform/ballerina-lang/README.md

 ## Downloading and installing

-For instructions on downloading and installing, see [Installing Ballerina](https://ballerina.io/downloads/).
+For instructions on downloading and installing, see [Ballerina Downloads](https://ballerina.io/downloads/).

 ## Installation Options